-Harris Fellows offers UH undergraduate students the opportunity to work as full-time interns in Harris County government offices during summer 2021.
+Harris Fellows offers UH undergraduate students the opportunity to work as full-time interns in Harris County government offices during the summer semester.

 Harris Fellows will allow Cougars to serve the residents of the nation’s third largest county, whose diverse population of 4.8 million is larger than that of 26 states.
 Students will apply skills learned in the classroom as well as develop skills that can only be taught in a real world setting.
 As a major employer, Harris County has 30,504 employees that make an average of $58,186 per year according to OpenPayrolls.
 Hobby School internship programs have a proven record of leading to gainful employment.

 Students will work full-time in Harris County government offices.
 Although assignments will vary from office to office, students will assist their host office in their general duties.
 This will most commonly include constituent services, research, policy analysis, and special projects as assigned.

 The opportunity will provide students with outside of the classroom experience in the real-world day to day operations within the nation’s third largest county.
 Although students will complete a term paper relevant to their internships for academic credit, the overall focus of the program is to immerse them in the workings of county government so they can develop professional skills, gain applied research expertise, polish interpersonal abilities, and build a professional network.

 Harris Fellows earn 3-12 upper level hours in political science (dependent on the student's degree plan) for participation in the program by combining supervised academic study and research with practical training.
 Hobby School of Public Affairs senior director Renee Cross is the instructor of record.

 Students selected for the program will receive a $5,000 stipend to participate in the program from the week of June 6 through the week of August 8.
 Students must complete the program requirements in their entirety to receive the full amount; if they are unable to do so, appropriate action will be taken to recoup funds.